Because Presto Media does not hold a license with an agency like Getty Images, we rely on “fair use” images to select photos for many assignments.

 Please note that you assume responsibility on images that are required to be fair use.
 If you do not provide fair use images when required and the client gets slammed for it, that is your legal responsibility.
 Furthermore it's grounds for removal from Presto Media.

 We are all here to create great content and get paid, but if you put our clients in jeopardy, then you are putting yourself, other Presto writers, and Presto itself at harm.

 Navigating client expectations

 Each client has unique expectations when it comes to image use.
-Some air very conservatively, and only want fair use images used.
+Some air very conservatively, and only want fair use images with explicit licenses used.
 Others are not concerned with copyright violations and want you to use the best photos you can find on Google regardless of the potential consequences.